-- 6. Three of the four options considered in 1997 are quite similar to the two boundary change proposals-Snowy Hydro and Macquarie Generation-currently before the Commission; - 7.
+- 1. The NEM's pricing model is explained, emphasising the role region boundaries play in allowing the impacts of losses and significant constraints to be factored into the dispatch and pricing; - 2.
+The criteria used to determine region boundaries, their interpretation and weighting are clearly discussed (see below); - 3.
+The location and materiality of congestion on the Snowy-NSW interconnector and VIC-Snowy interconnector is assessed (see below); - 4.
+The economic and engineering principles adopted in allocating generation and loads to specific regions in a "zonal" pricing market design are explained; - 5.
+A central concern was the allocation of Snowy Hydro generation to a pricing region; - 6.
+One of the four options considered in 1997 is similar to the Abolition alternative $\frac{476}{7}$; - 7.
 Limits placed on the choice of boundaries by jurisdiction-specific derogations are outlined.
 The derogations typically required a single price region for loads in each state.
-However, the Victorian Jurisdiction later advised that it would consider amending its derogation to allow more than one pricing region in its state; - 8.
+However, the Victorian jurisdiction later advised that it would consider amending its derogation to allow more than one pricing region in its state; - 8.
 It provides a record of the responses of interested parties on matters including: - (a) the principles and methodology used; - (b) the commercial significance of region boundaries; and - (c) the potential need for generators to have financially firm access to load centres; and - 9.
 The methodology used in the 1997 assessment has a number of limitations.